Loading...

 Like many other vertical farming startups, this company is also using hydroponics.
 They are using mineral nutrient solutions instead of soil to control the nutrient intake of the plants.

-Hydroponics has helped become urban farming what it is today, so there’s no surprise that major companies are also relying on it.
-BrightFarms has investments from the likes of Walmart, Metro Market, and Giant.
+Hydroponics has helped become urban farming what it is today, so there’s no surprise that major companies also rely on it.
+BrightFarms has investments from Walmart, Metro Market, and Giant.

 See Related: Best Robo-Advisors for ESG & Sustainable Investing